ARCCA/intro_singularity/_episodes/05-singularity-mpi.md

 When working with an MPI code on a large-scale cluster, a common approach is to compile the code yourself, within your own user directory on the cluster platform, building against the supported MPI implementation on the cluster.
 Alternatively, if the code is widely used on the cluster, the platform administrators may build and package the application as a module so that it is easily accessible by all users of the cluster.

+An important aspect of MPI is the support for PMI - [Parallel Process-Management Interface](https://www.mcs.anl.gov/papers/P1760.pdf) which allows MPI programs to be run with many different process managers that actually run the MPI code.
+This reduces the overhard of having to match MPI libraries at runtime with what the code was built with at buildtime.

 ### MPI codes with Singularity containers

 We've already seen that building Singularity containers can be impractical without root access.
 Since we're highly unlikely to have root access on a large institutional, regional or national cluster, building a container directly on the target platform is not normally an option.